cfsworkload/hybrid-data-store-v3/README.md

 5. Accept the default values.
 6. Click **CREATE**.
 7. Restage your application when prompted and wait until the application is running.
-8. Return to the application's dashboard by selecting **Overview**, and select the OSV2 service you just created.
+8. Return to the application's dashboard by selecting **Overview**, and select the Object Storage service you just created.
 9. In the window, select **IBM Cloud Public** and click **SAVE**.

 You have successfully deployed and bound an instance of Object Storage to your starter bridge application.